iobis/manual/FAQ.md

 <ul>
   <li><a href="checklist.html">Is there a checklist of all required Darwin Core fields for OBIS?</a></li>
   <li><a href="data_standards.html">How does data flow in OBIS?</a></li>
+  <li><details>
+  <summary>Can I add polygon data to OBIS?</summary>

+  Yes, polygons, lines, or combinations of polygon, line, and/or point data can be added to OBIS by using the `footprintWKT` field.
+This is can be used to record tracks, transects, tows, trawls, habitat extent, or when an exact location is not known.
+Midpoints of polygons can be added to the required fields `decimalLongitude` and `decimalLatitude`.

+  WKT strings can be generated using the [OBIS Map Tool](https://obis.org/maptool).
+The tool can also calculate a midpoint and a radius, which is added to `decimalLongitude`, `decimalLatitude`, and `coordinateUncertaintyInMeters` respectively.
+There is also an [`obistools` R function](https://github.com/iobis/obistools#calculate-centroid-and-radius-for-wkt-geometries) to calculate the centroid and radius for WKT polygons.
+  </details></li>
   <li><a href="common_formatissues.html#missing-required-fields">What should I do if I do not have the data for required fields by OBIS?</a></li>
   <li><a href="identifiers.html#eventid">How do I construct an eventID?</a></li>
   <li><a href="identifiers.html#occurrenceid">How do I construct occurrenceID?</a></li>